raphgm/raphgm/README.md

 - 👋 Hi, I’m @Raphael
-- 👀 I’m a Junkie for  CI/CD and Open Source
+- 👀 I’m a Junkie for Cloud, CI/CD and Open Source
 - 🌱 I’m currently re-learning everything "openly"
 - 💞️ I’m looking to collaborate on anything interesting that relates to opensource & DevOps
 - 📫 How to reach me raphael@rdgmh.onmicrosoft.com